10 Strategies to Build Resilience in Nursing and Protect Mental Health

 • How can nurse leaders foster resilience among their teams?

-Nurse leaders strategies to foster nurse resilience include promoting supportive work environments, encouraging open communication and debriefing sessions, advocating for adequate staffing and resources, providing access to mental health services, and modeling self-care behaviors.
+Nurse leaders strategies to foster nurse resilience include promoting supportive work environments, encouraging open communication and debriefing sessions, advocating for adequate staffing and resources, providing access to mental health services, and modeling self-care behaviors for their teams.

 • Is moral resilience in nursing different from general resilience?